velartrill/velartrill.github.io/orig/dinner-at-moms.md

 *Not after what my sister’s been through.*

-{kh/…I’m sorry, I should introduce myself.} The younger woman holds out a hand, interrupting Jasmine’s train of thought.
-“You can call me Faith.
+{kh/…I’m sorry, I should introduce myself.} The younger woman holds out a hand, interrupting Jasmine’s train of thought. {kh/You can call me Faith.
 I’m a commissar with the Sisterhood, here on behalf of the local government.
-Can we step inside for a moment?”
+Can we step inside for a moment?}

 *Political officer.
 That explains the physique.* Jasmine has to stop herself from gritting her teeth; something about the woman’s voice is grating on her, like she thinks she’s talking to a child.
 Jasmine cautiously extends a hand.
 Faith’s is warm and soft; her grip light.